 A design flow volume of 180 litres per person per day was assumed.
 This is a normal design volume for dwellings with standard water producing fixtures.
-As such, the total daily wastewater flow has been assumed as six people $\times$ 180 litres per day per lot.
+As such, the total daily wastewater flow has been assumed as a maximum eighteen people \times 180 litres = 3,240 litres per day.